hhkaos/hhkaos.github.io/blog/2024-06-01/index.md

   * In May, one with an author from your country
   * In June, a graphic novel/comic.

-Although most are recommended for children his age, in some ways it surprises me:
+Although most books are recommended for children his age, in some ways it surprises me:
   * The length of the books, especially for **the pace at which they have to read**.
 Although I suppose it is good because **it requires them to read almost daily a chapter**, which will help them develop a reading habit.
   * **The vocabulary contained in the books**, sometimes quite advanced, which is good, I suppose.

 :::note
-Here's a talk that my good friend Jorge Barrachina recommended to me recently, Gregorio Luri's talk "[The art of reading and the taste for reading](https://www.youtube.com/watch?v=7UtwJHkhJ0s)".
+Here's a talk (in Spanish) that my good friend Jorge Barrachina recommended to me recently, Gregorio Luri's talk "[El arte de leer y el gusto por la lectura](https://www.youtube.com/watch?v=7UtwJHkhJ0s)".
 :::

 But I would like to know if I am the only one or if other families also have similar feelings.
 I encourage you to tell me in the [comments](#comments) 😜.